JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/Vector3.md

 ▸ **set**(`x`, `y`, `z?`): [`Vector3`](../wiki/Vector3)

-Set this Vector3's x value to be the parameter's value and apply the values to this Vector3
+Set this Vector3's x,y and z value to be the parameter's value and apply the values to this Vector3

 #### Parameters